cewing/codefellows_f2_python/source/session02.rst

   * ``10 % 7 == 3``
   * ``14 % 7 == 0``

 * Write a program that prints the numbers from 1 to 100 inclusive.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz" instead.
-* Re-write a couple of CodingBat exercises, using a conditional expression
-* Re-write a couple of CodingBat exercises, returning the direct boolean results

-use whichever you like, or the ones in:
-:download:`codingbat.rst <../code/session02/codingbat.rst>`
+* If you finish that, try your hand at writing solutions to one or more of the problems in :download:`codingbat.rst <../code/session02/codingbat.rst>`

 Code Structure, Modules, and Namespaces